Matatika/matatika-docs/content/how-to-guides/matatika-api.md

 # {{page.title}}

-Tutorials and examples of the Matatika api.
+How-to guides for the Matatika api.
 {: .fs-5 }